davenalcsw/davenalcswsite/content/authors/admin/_index.md

 email: ''

 # Highlight the author in author lists? (true/false)
-highlight_name: false
+highlight_name: true

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Researchers
+  - Behavioral Health Provider & Applied Researcher
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am the owner and CEO of a private practice, therapist, and doctoral student.
+My research interests include stress-related systems with a focus on the parasympathetic nervous system, stress- and trauma-related disorders, stress vulnerability and resilience, and social determinants of health (i.e., class and race).
+I am interested in bridging the research, practice, programming, policy, and technology gap.